Pile Valley on K'gari (Fraser Island)

-Pile Valley is home to the beautiful ancient rainforest that surrounds Central Station at the historic heart of Fraser Island.
+Pile Valley is home to the beautiful ancient rainforest that surrounds Central Station at the historic heart of K'gari (Fraser Island).
 Once the host of a logging camp, Pile Valley is now protected as a UNESCO World Heritage site and nature lovers and photographers travel from all over to see the soaring satinay trees, giant king ferns, kauri pines and other rare flora and fauna.

 A diverse range of native wildlife calls Pile Valley home and dingoes can often be spotted scavenging on the forest floor while tranquil bird calls echo from above.
 If you’re quiet, you may even spot a Turquoise Parrot, a Plumed Frogmouth, Red Goshawks or some Glossy Black Cockatoos.

 Ready to visit Pile Valley?
-Chat with us or free call 1 800 550 751 to find out our latest deals today!
+Chat with us or call +61 74914 2425 to find out our latest deals today!